usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_350.md

 Within the scope of this element, both unprefixed names such as `div` or `p` will identify the same elements as `ox:div` and `ox:p`.
 None of these elements are the familiar HTML `div` and `p` since the namespace is wrong – for HTML we would expect the HTML namespace, or none.

 This pipeline might wish to scrub its namespaces with a [p:namespace-delete](https://spec.xproc.org/3.0/steps/#c.namespace-delete) XProc step.
-Declarations are provided for the XSLT and XSD namespaces, which will accordingly appear (and be propagated) into literal elements given in the pipeline and hence, pipeline results.
+Without such cleanup, since declarations are provided for the XSLT and XSD namespaces, these will accordingly appear (and be propagated) into literal elements given in the pipeline and hence, pipeline results.

 ### Matching with namespace wildcard